 –Nylon12.
 It’s used to increase payoff and texture.

 –Synthetic Fluorphlogopite.
-It helps with the mattyfing effect.
+It helps with the mattifying effect.
 Can replace talc, kaolin and similar.

 –Polypropylsilsesquioxane: you’ll often find it in association with trimethylsiloxysilicate.
-It provides silky smooth feel.
+It provides a silky smooth feel.

-–Polyethylene: acts as a binder and increase hardness and slip.
+–Polyethylene: acts as a binder and increases hardness and slip.

 Liquid lipstick formula

 This step might be tricky if you don’t have any formulation knowledge, but don’t worry because you can simply copy this one.
-I have eliminated some ingredients and add some others.
+I have eliminated some ingredients and added some others.

-This is just a general formula that will definitely work, but of course can be further improved and customized.
+This is just a general formula that will definitely work, but of course, it can be further improved and customized.
 My goal here is to leave you some practical advice.